adobe/spectrum-web-components/tools/theme/README.md

 }
 ```

-4. Implement the Handler for System Changes:
+4. Implement the handler for system changes:

     Create a method that will be called whenever the system context changes.
 Use `this.systemResolver.system` to access the current system variant.